Our transport research strategy and programme

 Highly automated and efficient shipping

-Waterways are among the most important transport routes for global and intercontinental trade, with ports serving as pulsing hubs for intermodal transport chains.
-Inland waterways, in particular, are the only transport mode with sufficient capacity to sustainably relieve pressure on other modes of transport.
-However, shifting more freight to shipping can only succeed if waterborne mobility and transport can be carried out reliably.
-We focus on topics such as digital waterway management and intelligent traffic management systems, including assisted and automated navigation.
+Waterways are among the most important modes of transport for global and intercontinental trade.
+Ports are vibrant hubs in intermodal transport chains, and national waterways are the only mode of transport with sufficient capacity to sustainably relieve other modes of transport.
+However, the shift to shipping can only succeed if transport by water can be reliably implemented.
+Our research focuses on topics such as digital waterways and intelligent traffic management with assisted and automated navigation.

 Intermodal transport